 - They must be secured with the stem.

 - The overall colour of the grapes cluster must be uniform.
-If you are picking green grapes you should look for a yellow hue. the one you should look for.
-If you are looking for purple grapes the hue of green is what you want to stay clear of.
+If you are picking green grapes, you should look for a yellow hue.
+If you are looking for purple grapes, stay clear of green-hued grapes.

-Don't be concerned if you spot an unnatural white layer of powder on your grapes.
-It's called flowering.
-This naturally occurring substance that is waxy keeps the fruit safe from loss of moisture.
+Don't be concerned if you spot an unnatural white layer of powder on your grapes; it's called flowering.
+This waxy, naturally occurring substance keeps the fruit safe from loss of moisture.
 It also serves as an effective barrier between fruits and insects.